-3.6.
-Disease Management
+3.7.
+Condition Care

-Our Disease Management (DM) is based on a system of coordinated care management interventions and communications designed to assist physicians and other health care professionals in managing members with chronic conditions.
-DM services include a holistic, member-centric care management approach that allows care managers to focus on multiple needs of members.
-Our disease management programs include:
+Our Condition Care (CNDC) programs are based on a system of coordinated care management interventions and communications designed to assist physicians and other health care professionals in managing members with chronic conditions.
+CNDC services include a holistic, member-centric care management approach focusing on the needs of the member through telephonic and community-based resources.
+Motivational interviewing techniques are used in conjunction with member self-empowerment and the ability to manage more than one disease to meet the changing healthcare needs of our member population.
+Our Condition Care programs include:

 - Asthma.

 - Bipolar disorder.

 - Chronic obstructive disorder (COPD).

 - Congestive heart failure (CHF).

 - Coronary artery disease (CAD).

 - Diabetes.

 - HIV/AIDS.

 - Hypertension.

 - Major depressive disorder adult.

 - Major depressive disorder child/adolescent

 - Substance use disorder.

 - Schizophrenia.

-- Hepatitis C

-- Sickle cell

-In addition to our condition-specific disease management programs, our member-centric, holistic approach also allows us to assist members with weight management and smoking cessation services.
+In addition to our condition-specific condition care programs, our member-centric, holistic approach also allows us to assist members with weight management and smoking cessation services.